If You Don’t Have A Superior Product In 2026, You Might Be Out Of Business

 I spend dozens of hours every week talking to people from all over the U.S. about their drinking habits—whether its on the phone, via email, Instagram DM, or at one of the many bars I frequent.
 In all my conversations with people who are serious about their wine & spirits, not one of them stopped drinking in 2025, cut back on their consumption, instituted a lifestyle adjustment, or made a conscious decision to spend less on their collection.

-Which leads me to my overall point: excluding financial hardship as the main driver, it’s my personal opnion that the customers who are spending and drinking less in 2025 are not the core consumers of brands that create superior products.
+Which leads me to my overall point: excluding financial hardship as the main driver, it’s my personal opinion that the customers who are spending and drinking less in 2025 are not the core consumers of brands that create superior products.
+If you were to draw a Venn diagram of consumers cutting back on their alcohol purchasing along with the consumers who keep my clients afloat, it would look like this:

-It remains to be seen if these same brands will continue to create new consumers when their core consumers eventually age out, but that’s a conversation for another article (and it does worry me).
+It remains to be seen whether new consumers will continue to gravitate towards these brands once our core consumers eventually age out, but that’s a conversation for another article (and it does worry me).
 Yet, at the end of 2025, I’m not worried about my clients’ prospects for growth in 2026 because—for the time being—the customers who still desire these products are in their prime drinking years.

-If your product falls into any of the above categories, it means you’re likely dependent on a professional intermediary (or intermediaries) to create sales.
-That could be a brand ambassador, an entertainer, a distribution manager, a system of retail buyers—literally anyone who helps facilitate the sale of a bottle.
-The number of interdependencies needed to drive sales in a saturated market with burnt-out sales reps, overburdened retailers, and a fraying supply chain is too great to overcome.
+If your product falls into any of the above categories, it means you’re dependent on either marketing professionals or regional sales teams that are going to eat up most of your revenue in 2026.
+Given the current downturn, the number of interdependencies needed to drive sales in a saturated market with burnt-out sales reps, overburdened retailers, and a fraying supply chain is too great to overcome.
 Even with everyone at 100% in a booming economy, it would be literally impossible for all of these actors to move the current volume of inventory.
+There aren’t enough functioning livers to consume it all!

-Superior products, on the other hand, rely more on belief systems rather than intermediaries.
+Superior products, on the other hand, rely more on belief systems than marketing or sales teams.
 They sell based on word-of-mouth, the esteem of other respected professionals, and overall reputation, which speaks directly to consumers and reverse engineers the three-tier system.
-Sure, a great sales team will help boost sales, but—at the end of the day—superior products are in demand by a certain segment of the drinking population, regardless of what any singular person thinks, says, or does, simply because of their high standard.
+Sure, a great sales team will help boost sales, but—at the end of the day—superior products are in demand by a certain segment of the drinking population, regardless of what any singular person thinks, says, or does, simply because of their repute.
 Even in states where our distribution teams were struggling, many of the brands I work with thrived via DTC channels.

-And it just so happens that this particular audience still drinks, still spends significant money on drinking, and has no plans to stop doing so anytime soon.
+When you have a superior product to sell, you can tap into a niche market of consumers that is willing to pay for quality.
 Neither Ozempic nor the anti-alcohol movement have put a dent in this steadfast audience of connoisseurs because alcohol is not just a lifestyle, it’s part of their identity.
 These people still value wine at the dinner table and they still care about who made their booze.

 -David Driscoll